 I have always been very active since I was little.
 I started playing tennis when I was seven.
 I ended up playing for a Division One college.
 I think because I started sports at such a young age, I’ve always just been very healthy.
 My passion grew as I got older, even more.

 I love children.
 I actually taught kindergarten for a few years.
 I teach at Barry’s Bootcamp in Miami, and there are so many pregnant clients that come in.
-I wanted to learn about prenatal and postnatal fitness so that I can help them modify in my classes as well as help my clients outside of Barry's.
+I wanted to learn about prenatal and postpartum fitness so that I can help them modify in my classes as well as help my clients outside of Barry’s.

 I looked at a lot of different certification companies and what they had to offer, what specific information I would be learning, what products came with the purchase of the certification, books, videos, and how much hands-on and visual learning I would have.
 AFPA really stood out to me.